fffonion/lua-resty-shdict-server/README.md

 This command requires the `resty.shdict.redis-commands` module.

+Return all keys matching *pattern* in a list.
+The *pattern* is a glob-style pattern.

 The time complexity is **O(3n)**.
 This command is for debug only, please do not use in production code to search for keys.

-Returns all keys matching *pattern* in a list.
-The *pattern* is a glob-style pattern.

 ```
 > KEYS pattern